 How much time did you devote to the course each week, and what personal or professional obligations did you have to juggle with your IDELTOnline™ studies?

 As I was taking care of my two-year-old son, it was difficult for me to maintain constant and direct attention in my studies during the day.
 This is why I decided to study at night for no more than three hours but sometimes it was more, of course.
 I must say it was hard at the beginning.
 Nevertheless, I felt excellent and confident after a couple of days.

 How did you manage your time effectively to meet the weekly due dates in this graduate-level course?

-First, I created a strategy focusing on arranging one of my rooms in my house like an office, with my books and dictionaries, and turning that space for study and research.
+First, I created a strategy focusing on arranging one of my rooms in my house like an office, with my books and dictionaries, and turning that into a space for study and research.
 When the physical factor was done, the second point was to schedule the days and the hours of study in conformity to the subjects and assignments.

 I printed the syllabus of the course and put it on my wall so every day I was checking my advancement with a self-objective vision – analyzing what was under pressure to be improved and also the factors where I felt more confident to develop my project and ideas.
 This was a crucial factor in estimating how much time would be invested in each unit.

 What do you think are the keys to succeeding in this course?

 First of all, discipline – the discipline of being strict with yourself and organized, to push hard beyond fears and disbeliefs, because they are illusions.
 It’s necessary to keep in mind the objective and the goals, as well as the respect you must have for yourself, your teacher, your classmates, and the art of learning.
 This is the key.
 If you study with love, passion, and respect, in the end, you’ll succeed.